Natural Resources

 Community 3.1

 The dominance of orchardgrass (Dactylis glomerata), red clover (Trifolium pratense), and tall fescue (Schedonorus arundinaceus) in this community phase indicate that nutrient levels are adequate, and grazing rotations are long enough to allow pasture plants to recover.
-Overstocking and infrequent pasture rotation will allow weedier species to invade, such as nimblewill and rush.
+Overstocking and infrequent pasture rotation will allow weedier species to invade, such as nimblewill and rush species.

 Forest overstory.
 The overstory in the grassland state is minimal and consists of a few trees growing along the parameter of pastures, and scattered shade trees within pastures.